G-Unit Records

 G-Unit Records is an American record label, owned by Universal Music Group.
-Founded on October 15, 2002 by rapper 50 Cent, the label was operated by Interscope Records until February 2014.
+Founded on October 15, 2002 by rapper 50 Cent and his business partner, Sha Money XL, the label was operated by Interscope Records until February 2014.
 Thereafter, distribution of G-Unit operated under Caroline Records and Capitol Music Group.
 The label had also launched the subsidiary label G-Note Records, which caters to R&B and pop.
 The label's flagship artist is its founder 50 Cent.